Comparing Rewards Credit Card Offers

-Myriad Amex cards use the Membership Rewards program, including the Premier Rewards Gold and the Blue Business Plus.
+Myriad Amex cards use the Membership Rewards program, including the American Express® Gold Card and the Blue Business Plus.

 With the Hilton portfolio, which includes such brands as Waldorf Astoria, Homewood Suites and Curio, you have access to 5,000 hotels and resorts around the world.
 Add to that, you can experience the benefits of the Hilton Honors program, which gives you access to these properties through the points you have collected with purchases.